Pierre Waldeck-Rousseau

-Pierre Marie René Ernest Waldeck-Rousseau ([pjɛʁ valdɛk ʁuso]; 2 December 1846 – 10 August 1904) was a French Republican politician who served as the Prime Minister of France.
+Pierre Marie René Ernest Waldeck-Rousseau ([pjɛʁ valdɛk ʁuso]; 2 December 1846 – 10 August 1904) was a French Republican politician who served for three years as the Prime Minister of France.

 Early life

 Pierre Waldeck-Rousseau was born in Nantes, Brittany.
 His father, René Waldeck-Rousseau, a barrister at the Nantes bar and a leader of the local republican party, figured in the revolution of 1848 as one of the deputies elected to the Constituent Assembly for Loire Inférieure.

 The son was a delicate child whose eyesight made reading difficult, and his early education was therefore entirely oral.
 He studied law at Poitiers and in Paris, where he took his licentiate in January 1869.
 His father's record ensured his reception in high republican circles.
 Jules Grévy stood sponsor for him at the Parisian bar.
 After six months of waiting for briefs in Paris, he decided to return home and to join the bar of St Nazaire early in 1870.
 In September he became, in spite of his youth, secretary to the municipal commission temporarily appointed to carry on the town business.
 He organized the National Defence at St Nazaire, and himself marched out with his contingent, though they saw no active service owing to lack of ammunition, their private store having been commandeered by the state.